The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping: Results Discussions

 \subsection{Phonological Form Prediction}

-\paragraph{Zero-shot.} We observe clear differences across VLMs in phonological form features.
-Figure \ref{fig:all_form_feature_results} shows the accuracy of each model on the five phonological sub-tasks.
-For example, the location of the sign (where on the body the sign is articulated) and handedness (one vs. two hands) were the easiest.
-For location, $6/12$ models reach $\geq0.70$ (best $0.86$), while for handedness, $9/12$ exceed $0.70$.
-In contrast, the handshape and path shape are the hardest, whereas only GPT-5 and Gemini 2.5 Pro exceed 0.50.
-Most models exceed the random baseline but remain well below the human mean of 0.794.
-For example, Gemini 2.5 Pro leads (\textit{M} $=$ 0.706), closely followed by GPT-5 (0.698).
-The best open-source models are Qwen2.5-VL-72B (\textit{M} $=$ 0.598) and Gemma-3-27B (0.535).
-Overall, while we see large models encode phonologically relevant structure, still, the absolute gap remains large: human accuracy is far higher for most features.
-A radar plot in Figure \ref{fig:form_features_summary} in Appendix \ref{sect:additional_results} visualises the performances of humans and representative models.
+\paragraph{Zero-shot.} Figure \ref{fig:all_form_feature_results} shows the accuracy of each model on the five phonological sub-tasks.
+The location of the sign (where on the body the sign is articulated) and handedness (one vs. two hands) were the easiest.
+For location, $11/17$ models reach $\geq0.70$ (best $0.865$), while for handedness, $15/17$ exceed $0.70$.
+In contrast, handshape and path shape remain the hardest features, with only closed-source models exceeding 0.50 on handshape.
+Most models exceed the random baseline but remain below the human mean of 0.794.
+Among closed models, Gemini~3.1~Pro leads with mean accuracy \textit{M} $=$ 0.725, followed by GPT-5.4 (\textit{M} $=$ 0.719), both surpassing Gemini~2.5~Pro (\textit{M} $=$ 0.706); Gemini~3~Flash (\textit{M} $=$ 0.688) falls just below it.
+Among open-source models, Qwen2.5-VL-72B (\textit{M} $=$ 0.598), MiMo-VL-7B (\textit{M} $=$ 0.579), Qwen3-VL-32B (\textit{M} $=$ 0.567), and LLaVA-OV-72B and Qwen2.5-VL-32B (both \textit{M} $=$ 0.552) lead.
+Overall, while large models encode phonologically relevant structure, the absolute gap to human performance remains large for most features.
+Full per-feature results for all models are in Appendix~\ref{sect:full_results_phonology} (Table~\ref{tab:accuracy_by_model_handshape_sorted_mean}) and Appendix~\ref{sect:additional_results} (Figure~\ref{fig:form_features_summary}).

 Interestingly, the performance patterns of models for each form feature in Figure \ref{fig:all_form_feature_results} mirror well-established acquisitional asymmetries in sign language.
 Like deaf children and adults \citep{kelecs2022effects,sandler2006sign,morgan2007phonology,MarentetteMayberry1999}, models find \emph{location} easier than \emph{handshape}.